Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Data Analysis and Results

 \subsection{Lamppost Corona}

-For the simulations with an exposure time of 30~ks, the results of the fits with a simple power-law emissivity profile are summarized in Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} (input coronal height $h = 4$~$r_g$) and Fig.~\ref{nustar_h_10_30ks_powerlaw_lampost} ($h = 10$~$r_g$).
-The results of the fits with a broken power-law emissivity profile are summarized in Fig.~\ref{nustar_h_4_30ks_broken_once_lampost} ($h = 4$~$r_g$) and Fig.~\ref{nustar_h_10_30ks_broken_once_lampost} ($h = 10$~$r_g$).
-In general, the assumption of a simple power-law provides more accurate spin measurements than the choice of a broken power-law, at least for $h = 4$~$r_g$ (while for $h = 10$~$r_g$ we obtain poor results in both cases).
+For the simulations with an exposure time of 30~ks, the results are summarized in Fig.~\ref{nustar_30ks_lampost}.
+The input coronal height is $h = 4$~$r_g$ (left panels) and $h = 10$~$r_g$ (right panels).
+In the fits, we employ a simple power-law emissivity profile in the top panels and a broken power-law emissivity profile in the bottom panels.
+In general, the assumption of a simple power-law provides more accurate spin measurements than the choice of a broken power-law, at least for $h = 4$~$r_g$ (while for $h = 10$~$r_g$ we obtain inaccurate results in both cases).
 We thus repeat the fits with a broken power-law emissivity profile and imposing $q_{\rm out} = 3$, which corresponds to the Newtonian limit at large radii for a lamppost corona.
 This choice does not lead to any significant improvement of spin measurements and therefore we do not report the results here.